prisma-collective/docs/docs/index.md

 # prisma

-prisma is a distributed action-learning incubator. we organise and facilitate [[Action-learning journeys]] so that [[bioregion|bioregional]] communities can participate more fully in transition pathways toward life-affirming futures.
+prisma is a distributed action-learning incubator. we organise and facilitate [[action-learning journeys]] so that [[bioregion|bioregional]] communities can participate more fully in transition pathways toward life-affirming futures.

 we bring active facilitation to work at three levels of incubation: